RediSearch/RediSearch/docs/docs/query/geo-spatial.md

 Allowed units are `m`, `km`, `mi`, and `ft`.

-The following query finds you all bicycle stores within a radius of 20 miles around London:
+The following query finds all bicycle stores within a radius of 20 miles around London:

 ```
 FT.SEARCH idx:bicycle "@store_location:[-0.1778 51.5524 20 mi]"